+Wanting to create dental access for the institutionalized elderly.
 His first job opportunity, in 1987, was with a "for-profit" practice that brought dental care to nursing home residents.
 The experience was not a happy one.
-Dr. Ebert perceived that he was working for a "Medicaid mill," and after two years, he quit to return to school for post-doctoral studies in geriatric dentistry.
+Ebert perceived that he was working for a "Medicaid mill," and after two years, he quit to return to school for post-doctoral studies in geriatric dentistry.
 Here, too, though, he found his ambitions frustrated.
 "There wasn't a lot of money out there for developing access programs for the institutionalized elderly," he remembers.
 "Especially not in the academic world.
 There was only so much you could do."
 Nevertheless, he became even more inspired through his studies in public health and public policy to find a better way of serving vulnerable patients.

-Hired as Apple Tree's assistant director, Dr. Ebert began seeing patients full-time, at the same time refining the company's operations.
+Hired as Apple Tree's assistant director, Ebert began seeing patients full time, while at the same time refining the company's operations.
 He also helped to obtain funding from foundations and corporations for Apple Tree's care delivery.

 During this period, Apple Tree Dental seized an opportunity to greatly expand its reach, by entering a partnership with a major dental insurance company to bring its style of dental care to rural residents in northwestern Minnesota.
 The State of Minnesota was about to offer a huge contract called APEX (Alliance of Purchasing Excellence), bringing together public employees and public program recipients into one large dental care contract covering 770,000 individuals.
 Believing this effort would serve as a vehicle for replication for its unique form of care, Apple Tree committed itself to a partnership with the large dental insurance company and began investing in infrastructure, working to open a satellite clinic.
 But almost a year after the state decided not to go forward with APEX, the insurance company backed out of the partnership, leaving Apple Tree stranded, and financially in peril.

-At just this time, Dr. Ebert was honored as one of the recipients of the Robert Wood Johnson Community Health Leadership Award for 1997.
+Receiving a Community Health Leader award.
+At just this time, Ebert was honored as one of the recipients of the Robert Wood Johnson Community Health Leadership Award for 1997.
 With the award came a stipend of $100,000.
 The money could not have come at a better time for Apple Tree Dental.
-Dr. Ebert used the $100,000 to keep the satellite clinic open, while Apple Tree initiated an emergency fund-raising campaign.
+Ebert used the $100,000 to keep the satellite clinic open, while Apple Tree initiated an emergency fund-raising campaign.
 "We went to the community, and the foundations, and the corporations in the community," Dr. Ebert remembers, "and we raised enough money to get us over the hump of imminent disaster."

-Meanwhile, Dr. Ebert continues to educate community members and policymakers about the importance of oral health to every person, regardless of his or her age, special needs, or disability.
+Moving on.
+Ebert left Apple Tree in 2006 but continues to educate community members and policymakers about the importance of oral health to every person, regardless of his or her age, special needs, or disability.
 He has emerged as a leading voice in dental public health in Minnesota, and his work with the legislature has helped bring dental treatment to more than 500,000 poor Minnesotans who wouldn't otherwise have dental care.
 His efforts in the policy arena have grown, over the years, to take up more and more of his time.
-At present, he spends three days per week in such activities (now on a salaried basis), but continues to see patients the other two days.
-He has clearly not forgotten them, nor will they ever forget him.

-Of his vision, Dr. Ebert says, "Oral health is an essential element of overall health, and we need systems that foster innovation in health care.
+Of his vision, Ebert says, "Oral health is an essential element of overall health, and we need systems that foster innovation in health care.
 The old cottage industry model in dentistry isn't working for a lot of people.
-How do we do things to reach out to patients in non-traditional settings?
-How do we develop a financial environment that can support a growing organization like Apple Tree?"
+How do we do things to reach out to patients in non-traditional settings?"